Get the scoop on the who, what, when, where of downtown Phoenix's three-day music festival, M3F, returning in March 2020.

 What is it?

 M3F (McDowell Mountain Music Festival) is a 100% nonprofit three-day music festival established in 2004.
 In a commitment to giving back, M3F has adopted a 3 C’s belief – community, culture, and charity.
-M3F has donated over $2 million since its start in 2004.
+M3F has donated over $2 million since its start in 2004 and is completely run by volunteers.
 The festival has featured past headliners such as Odesza, Lukas Nelson & Promise of the Real, Empire of the Sun, Griz, Flume, Beck, Kid Cudi, Chromeo, Father John Misty, Grouplove, The Avett Brothers, The Revivalists, The Roots, The Shins, and Slightly Stoopid.

 Bon Iver and Rüfüs Du Sol are the headliners for the 2020 M3F lineup.
 A total of 40 local and national acts - including Stick Figure, The Growlers, Lany, Local Natives - are also scheduled to perform.

 The festival occurs every year in the beginning of March.
 The 2020 festival takes place on March 6-8.

 The festival takes places on the east side of downtown Phoenix's Margaret T. Hance Park, 1200 N 1st Street.

 Friday: Gates open at 1:30 p.m. and the festival ends at 11 p.m.

 Saturday: Gates open at 1:00 p.m. and the festival ends at 11 p.m.